Monarch-High-School/AP-CSA-PRIMM-Classes/REFLECTIONS.md

 ## Make
 Implement a brand new shape of your choice.
-It should store the major data for that shape and make setter and getter method available along with a constructor that is appropriate.
+- It should store the major data for that shape and make setter and getter methods available along with a constructor that is appropriate.
-Ensure you instantiate the class in the driver's `main()` method and print out the data attributes.
+- Instantiate the class in the driver's `main()` method and print out the data attributes.
+- Use the UML template given by your instructor to create a UML diagram of your class.
+Save it in the `resources` folder.